Plan A Field Trip

 GeoKids

-Students will experience how erosion alters the landscape at Joshua Tree.
-They will explore geological features, up close and personal, and hear stories of how humans have interacted with that geology for thousands of years.
+Students will experience how weathering and erosion alters the landscape at Joshua Tree.
+They will explore geological features using their senses and tools provided by the park ranger.
 After a guided hike, rangers will lead students on a fun scramble through the rocks.
 Prior to your visit please watch this short video.

 Standards: NGSS: 4-ESS2-1, 4-ESS2-2, 5-ESS2-1